 If special education services prescribed in a student's IEP are provided while the student is placed in an appropriate interim alternative education setting (for example, in-school suspension or disciplinary alternative education program), special education contact hours may be claimed.
 If special education services are not provided, special education contact hours must not be claimed.
 This restriction includes short-term removals of not more than 10 consecutive or cumulative school days.
-(See 10.6.2 Disabilities for more information on disciplinary removals of students with disabilities.)
+(See 10.6.2 Disciplinary Removals of Students with Disabilities for more information on disciplinary removals of students with disabilities.)